-There is a popular myth in modern society that people in the annals of history didn’t have the luxury of pain relief.
+There is a popular myth in modern society that people in history didn’t have the luxury of pain relief.
 Many believe that pre-20th Century, people simply had to put up with pain and get on with it.
 Whether it was everyday pain or the agony of surgery, it is a common misconception that our ancestors had nothing to help them get through it.
 However, when you look back at what was on offer nothing could be further from the truth.

 We take a look at the ten best and most bizarre ways people eased any pain or suffering they were experiencing: